 The season draws to a close after BUCS Team Championships, which is held in Ponds Forge International Sports Centre, Sheffield.
 OUSC normally perform incredibly well and this year placed 7th in the National Championship final.

-Outside of the pool, the team also race Cambridge in the biannual team cross-channel varsity race.
-Oxford won the most recent event in 2012, finishing in 8hrs 44mins, less than 30 minutes off the world record.
-The next race will be held in the summer of 2014, and we shall be looking to put together a strong team to defend our title.
+OUSC also offers a number of open water opportunities, including the annual Open Water Varsity Match against Cambridge which takes place in Henley, along the Royal Regatta course.
+The team also race against Cambridge in the biennial Varsity Channel Relay swim; teams consisting of three women and three men, race as a relay from Dover to Calais.
+Oxford won the most recent event in 2018, finishing in a fantastic 9hrs 56mins.
+The next race will be held in the summer of 2020 and Oxford shall be looking to put together a strong team to defend their title.

-OUSC arranges a number of social events throughout the year, giving members the chance to see each other with their clothes on.
-The post varsity match party provides an opportunity to unwind after the rigors and stresses of the competition.
-Some of these events are organised in conjunction with the Water Polo Club, including the post Varsity dinner.
-OUSC has an extensive Old Members society, which organises an Annual Dinner and Garden Party.
+OUSC arranges a number of social events throughout the year, giving members the chance to see each other with their clothes on 😉 … Weekly ‘crewdates’ allows for socialising with other sports teams and the post Varsity Match provides the opportunity to unwind after a tough season.
+Some of the social events are organised in conjunction with Oxford University Water Polo Club, including the Old Member’s dinner.
+OUSWPC has an extensive Old Member’s Society, which organises an annual dinner.

 Annual subscription to the club costs £62, which includes ASA membership and coaching.
 OUSC members must also purchase Oxford University Sport membership which allows access to the facilities, which costs approximately £95 per year.
 There are discounted 3 year membership packages available for £194.
 Some colleges pay for university membership fees, so it’s worth contacting each college directly to see what they provide.